microsoft/AcademicContent/Azure University Tour/README.md

 # Azure University Tour

 Welcome to the [Azure University Tour](https://www.microsoftevents.com/profile/web/index.cfm?PKwebID=0x765986abcd)!
-In this series of challenges, you'll build your own [ContosoBNB](https://contosobnb.azurewebsites.net/) web app, the one that was demo'ed during the keynote.
+In this series of challenges, you'll build a few of the features from the [ContosoBNB](https://contosobnb.azurewebsites.net/) web app, the one that was demo'ed during the keynote.

 ![ContosoBNB](https://github.com/MSFTImagine/computerscience/blob/master/_layouts/ContosoBNB.png)